Trade Forex Trading

 Example: 5 decimal Points Currency Quote - How to Read a Base Currency and Variable Currency

-5 Decimal Points Format on MetaTrader 4 - Base Currency and Variable Currency
+5 Decimal Points Format in MetaTrader 4 - Base Currency and Variable Currency

-Please Note from the above screenshot how the fifth decimal point is shown in a digit much smaller than the other digits, this is to signify that it is a fraction of a pip.
+Please Note from the above screen-shot how the fifth decimal point is shown in a digit much smaller than the other digits, this is to signify that it's a fraction of a pip.

-These streaming quotes in Forex are used to plot charts - these charts are then used to analyze the chart price movements.
+These live quotes in FX are used to plot charts - these charts are then used to analyze the chart price movements.
 When a Forex Chart is plotted, traders can then use these charts to analyze the price movements, for example the price may show a downward move or an upward move.
-These moves may be referred to as trends and the trend may be upward or downward.
+These moves might be referred to as trends and the market trend may be upwards or downward.

 Therefore as a beginner day trader all you need to know is that the Base Currency and Variable Currency moves will be analyzed from these charts.